doodspav/win-rdmsr/lib/README.md

 - `STATUS_ACCESS_VIOLATION` exception raised if caller does not have adequate privileges

 The exception can be caught and checked for using SEH.

+## Dynamic Linking

+Windows requires symbols exported by a shared library (DLL) to be annotated.

+The declarations for these symbols should be marked `__declspec(dllimport)` when building the library, and `__declspec(dllexport)` when linking with the library.

+This library comes with no build system, so these annotations have been omitted.

+If you wish to build this as a shared library, you should mark the functions `rdmsr_init()` and `rdmsr(...)` with these annotations in `rdmsr.h`.